 3. Summer In Paris: Partake In Paris Plages

-This year summer in Paris continues for the 20th year with Paris Plages.
+This year in 2023, summer in Paris celebrates its 21st year with Paris Plages.
 Look for deckchairs and palm trees along the quays of the river Seine and temporary artificial beaches.

-At the Bassin de la Villette the summery Paris fun continues with swimming, paddleboats, kayaks, deckchairs and beaches.
+At the Bassin de la Villette in the 19th arrondissement, the summery Paris fun continues with swimming, paddleboats, kayaks, deckchairs and beaches.
 The three swimming pools and two paddling pools are the perfect way to cool off on a hot summer day in Paris.

-Paris Plages runs this year from July, 9 to August 21, 2022.
+Paris Plages runs from July 8 to September 3, 2023.
 Along the Banks of the Seine, Paris Plages is open daily from 10 am to 6:30 pm.
 At the Bassin de la Villette, the beach is open from 10 am to 10 pm and on weekends from 10 am to midnight.

 Find more detailed information here.